-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers and directors to file initial reports of ownership and reports of changes in ownership of common stock of the Company with the Securities and Exchange Commission.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers, directors and persons who beneficially own more than ten percent of the Company's common stock to file initial reports of ownership and reports of changes in ownership of common stock of the Company with the Securities and Exchange Commission(SEC).
 Executive officers, directors and persons who beneficially own more than ten percent of the common stock of the Company are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of such forms furnished to the Company, and written representations from the Company's executive officers and directors, all Section 16(a) filing requirements applicable to the Company's executive officers and directors have been satisfied, except that the following persons failed to file reports on a timely basis for the transactions identified (i) Marvin E. Dee for a transaction in July 2001, (ii) Keenan A. Paulson for a transaction in August 2001 (iii) John R. Hawkins for a transaction in October 2001 and in November 2001, (iv) Howard M. Hawkins for a transaction in October 2001, and (v) each of Keenan A. Paulson, John R. Sevenich, and Daniel E. Soderlund failed to file on a timely basis a Form 5 for the fiscal year ended September 30, 2001, all of which reports have since been filed.
+Based solely on a review of the copies of such forms furnished to the Company, and written representations from the Company's executive officers and directors, all Section 16(a) filing requirements applicable to the Company's executive officers and directors have been satisfied, except that Dean L. Hahn failed to file reports on a timely basis for a transaction in October 2002 and a transaction in December 2002 which have since been filed and Donald L. Shipp failed to file a report on a timely basis for a transaction in January 2003 which has since been filed.